Perfect supercurrent diode efficiency in chiral nanotube-based weak links

-In this work, we presented a GL theory for a ChNt-JJ.
-We derived a purely orbital anomalous phase that develops across the junction when a magnetic field is applied parallel to the tube.
-The diode effect is suspected to be intimately connected with the anomalous phase~\cite{Amundsen2024}, but here we find it to be independent of the SDE.
-We have also shown the origin of the diode effect here is a non-reciprocal persistent current that is protected by fluxoid quantization and can lead to a nearly perfect diode efficiency.
-While our analysis is not done for a specific material system, the general arguments are applicable to a wide variety of ChNt-JJs.
-An ideal setting to test SDE in chiral nanotubes is with single-walled nanotubes since effects related to vortices would be suppressed.
+While our analysis is not done for a specific material system, the general arguments are applicable to a wide variety of ChNt-WLs.
+An ideal setting to test SDE in chiral nanotubes is with single-walled carbon nanotubes.
+Long coherence length can be achieved with common conventional superconductors like Al ($\sim$1 um).
+Devices with relatively low trapped charge disorder can be made by suspending carbon nanotubes across a trench~{\cite{Cubaynes2020}} or by encapsulating tubes with a hexagonal boron nitride thin film~{\cite{Bauml2021}}, similar to graphene-based devices.
+In the case of a single-walled carbon nanotube, an axial magnetic field has minimal magnetic flux penetrating the tube so that effects due to vortices are minimal.
 It has been demonstrated that a thin flake of NbSe$_2$ can induce superconductivity in carbon nanotubes and enable superconducting effects to be probed at high fields~\cite{Bauml2021}.
 This could be a useful platform for future studies of supercurrent diode effects in chiral nanotubes. \\

 \paragraph*{Acknowledgements} J.J.C thanks Catalin D. Spataru, Wei Pan and Enrico Rossi for fruitful discussions.
-The work at Sandia is supported by a LDRD project.
+The work at Sandia is supported by a LDRD project and the U.S. Department of Energy, Office of Science, under the Accelerate Innovations in Emerging Technologies Program.
 Sandia National Laboratories is a multi-mission laboratory managed and operated by National Technology \& Engineering Solutions of Sandia, LLC (NTESS), a wholly owned subsidiary of Honeywell International Inc., for the U.S. Department of Energy’s National Nuclear Security Administration (DOE/NNSA) under contract DE-NA0003525.
 This written work is authored by an employee of NTESS.
 The employee, not NTESS, owns the right, title and interest in and to the written work and is responsible for its contents.
 Any subjective views or opinions that might be expressed in the written work do not necessarily represent the views of the U.S. Government.
 The publisher acknowledges that the U.S. Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this written work or allow others to do so, for U.S. Government purposes.
 The DOE will provide public access to results of federally sponsored research in accordance with the DOE Public Access Plan.